What happens when charged with DUI in PA for the first time?

 At Ketchel Law, we will do everything we can to minimize your expenses.
 You are never charged for phone calls or emails and your initial consultation is always free.
 We understand what you are going through and will tirelessly fight on your behalf to ensure that your arrest has a minimal impact on every aspect of your life.

-Call the law offices of Justin J. Ketchel at 412-456-1221.
+Call the Ketchel Law at 412-456-1221.
 We take your case seriously and are committed to providing quality legal advice.

 Learn More About DUI Laws in Pennsylvania: